-These superbly designed bone conduction headphones improve on previous attempts, but still fail to muster enough volume for travel
+These superbly designed bone conduction headphones improve on previous attempts but still fail to muster enough volume for travel

 If you’ve never come across bone conduction headphones before, here’s a quick summary: instead of sending music into your ear, a couple of bone conduction transceivers – which are about the same size as earbuds – sit close to your ear and transmit sound waves into your cheekbones, which bypass your eardrum and go straight to your cochlea, your inner ear.
 Cripes.

 TrekzAir are not AfterShokz’s first attempt at bone conduction headphones.
-That honour goes to its Titanium product, which were slightly heavier and not as comfortable as the AfterShokz TrekzAir.
+That honor goes to its Titanium product, which were slightly heavier and not as comfortable as the AfterShokz TrekzAir.
 Weighing just 30g, TrekzAir have the most comfortable fit for a pair of headphones that TravGear has ever come across.
 They never move, and when you wear them it feels like you’re not wearing headphones at all.
 Now that’s proper immersion.

 TrekzAir use a combination of the use of titanium for flexibility, and a soft silicon covering for comfort and grip against your face.
-Those transceivers sits just at the top of the jawbone in small depression, which is extremely clever design thinking.
+Those transceivers sit just at the top of the jawbone in a small depression, which is extremely clever design thinking.
 The TrekzAir are really flexible, so can be shoved into a pocket very easily for travel, and they’re also waterproof.

 Open your ears